lupcom/magento-mustache/README.md

         ```

 ### Features
-- Use the same block to render the same template multiple times
+- Use the same block to render the same template multiple times, if you don't want the data to cascade (ie. for the array to be merged repeatedly) pass true as the third param

     ```php
     <?php foreach ($products as $product): ?>